bhk/rio/concepts.md

 Variable visibility adheres strictly to lexical scoping.
 There are no global or dynamic variables.

-The CL is dynamically typed.
+The IL is dynamically typed.
 Parameters may take on any value.
-In fact, the CL has no knowledge even of dynamic types, except for functions and booleans.
+In fact, the IL has no knowledge even of dynamic types, except for functions and booleans.
 Other values can be differentiated only by their behavior, and their behavior is only observable via native functions.

-Other features in the Rio language build upon this CL foundation in the following ways:
+Other features in the Rio language build upon this IL foundation in the following ways:

- 1. Transforming Rio syntax to the internal CL structure ("de-sugaring").
+ 1. Transforming Rio syntax to the internal IL structure ("de-sugaring").
  2. Defining native functions that construct and operate on values.
  3. Supplying bindings for the intial lexical environment (the environment within which each Rio module is evaluated).